Frequently Asked Questions

 There isn't much of a difference, and you should keep in mind that changes you make in View mode can be saved if you then switch back to Edit mode.
 See this article for more details.

-Hierarchies added to the Slicers field are not displayed anywhere in the visualization (including its tooltips) and are used for filtering only.
+Data added to the Slicers field is generally not displayed anywhere in the visualization and used for filtering only.
+You can optionally display the filter values currently selected for a slicer as text, for example in a tooltip or label.
 See this article for more details.

 Once you've designed your data cube (ETL process), you can choose the in-memory storage type which can significantly improve the performance of data retrieval.